 Value-added tax (VAT)

 Legal entities are subject to VAT, which is applied to taxable turnover and taxable imports.
-The rate for taxable turnover is 20%.
+Effective 1 October 2019, the rate for taxable turnover is 15% (previously, 20%).
 This rate also applies to taxable imports, for which the tax base is determined as the customs value plus import duties and excise tax (on excise-liable goods).
 Export of goods for hard currency is generally zero-rated.
 Insurance and most types of financial services are exempt from VAT.

 All entities with turnover exceeding UZS 1 billion are considered as VAT payers.
 VAT is reported on a monthly basis.